keir-nellyer/CommunicationsFramework/src/main/java/com/iKeirNez/packetapi/examples/authentication/README.md

 # Authenticated Connection Example

+It's recommended that you take a look at the standard usage first to get a feel for how this library functions.

 This is an example designed to test the authentication system and show new users of this API how it all works.
 The password is stored in ```char[]``` form in the Common class but in reality you'd want to store the password at both ends in a config.
 Try changing ```Common.KEY``` client side to something random, for example ```"PasswordThatWillNotWork".toCharArray()```, you will see that authentication fails and 5 seconds later, the client tries again.